Lord2709/agentic-rag-router/README.md

 python scripts/verify.py --rescore --limit 10   # re-judge existing results with an LLM-based correctness checker
 ```

-The verification harness samples a balanced set of answerable and impossible SQuAD questions, runs each through the full pipeline, and checks whether the outcome matches expectations — both that answerable questions get correctly grounded answers, and that impossible questions are correctly declined rather than answered with unfounded confidence.
+The verification harness samples a balanced set of answerable and impossible SQuAD questions, runs each through the full pipeline, and checks whether the outcome matches expectations, both that answerable questions get correctly grounded answers, and that impossible questions are correctly declined rather than answered with unfounded confidence.